bpwhelan/gsm-docs/docs/guides/ai-features.md

 </TabItem>
 <TabItem value="local" label="Local LLMs (LM Studio, etc.)">

 For privacy or offline use, you can run an OpenAI-compatible server locally.
-This requires a separate setup using a tool like LM Studio, Jan, or KoboldCpp.
+This requires a separate setup using a tool like LM Studio (Which I recommend), Ollama, Jan, or KoboldCpp.

 1. In GSM's AI settings, set the `OpenAI API URL` to your local server's address (e.g., `http://localhost:1234/v1`).
 2. Set the `OpenAI API Key` to any non-empty value (e.g., `lm-studio`).